petebachant/petebachant.github.io/_posts/2024-10-23-reproducible-openfoam.markdown

 ![Confused computer guy.](/images/repro-openfoam/confused.jpeg)

-Here we are going to show how to make a research project that uses OpenFOAM reproducible with [Calkit](https://github.com/calkit/calkit), a tool I've been working on that ties together and simplifies a few lower-level tools to help with reproducibility:
+Here we are going to show how to make a research project reproducible with [Calkit](https://github.com/calkit/calkit), a tool I've been working on that ties together and simplifies a few lower-level tools to help with reproducibility: